opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

     * Click the `LED` button.
     * Then press `On`.<br/><br/>
      ![](images/turn-on-led.webp)
+    * Close the LED window.
+    * Switch back to the `Jog` tab so you are ready to move the nozzles in the following steps.

     !!! note "Keep Ring Lights On"
         Keep the ring lights on for the rest of calibration.
 All calibrations should be based on the lighting from the ring lights.